DellGEOS/HybridJumpstart/modules/module_2/4_ManageAzSHCI.md

 To configure this feature, you simply use the check box to enable, and set the desired maximum memory **per cluster node** - this figure can be up to 80% of the host's memory!

-To configure with PowerShell, you can use the following command:
+To configure with PowerShell, you can use the following command on one of your Azure Stack HCI nodes:

 ```powershell
 # Get existing cache size in MiB